margaretmf/margaretmf.github.io/teaching.md

 * English soldiers; differing periods; the French in America; Omri, "keen on brining any white men into it' (p.
 97, The Return of the Indian)

+* "She put the glove-finger around him tot he armpits while Boone ran up the ramp and puled it up behind him.
+The two ponies were munching grass in their frenced-off paddock.
+Omri picked the whole thing up, while Patrick took the cupboard and the bag of new men.
+As an afterhtought he slipped Matron in his pocket.
+Omri did a quick reconnaissance to see that nobody was around.
+The they cautiously trooped down the stairs and out the kitchen door into the back garden.

+It was really a lovely place, far better than their old garden.
+It was not just a rectangle of lawn with a few flower beds.
+It had nooks and crannies.
+Omri headed for his favorite corner, a clump of bushes with a patch of grass in the middle, where rhododendrons and other tall plants kept prying eyes at bay.
+The sun was high and the place was sheltered from the wind.
+Still, Omri suggested Little Bear should be put into the longhouse to keep warm." (p.
+100, The Return of the Indian)

+* "'More like Indian.
+Earth colors.
+Like leaf.
+Shadow.
+More good for hide.
+Jump out on enemy.
+Whit man learn much from Indian.'" (p.
+103, The Return of the Indian)

+* "the idea of machine guns running amok with the idea of Indinas" "grenades and artillery" (p.
+117, The Return of the Indian)

+* "bringing Indians to life"
+* "the guns the Indians had", "the cupboard"

 ## Mr. Popper's Penguins ##
 ### Who? ###